Money Laundering Policy

 Suspicious activity reporting

-The report will be made to the Money Laundering Reporting Officer who, should they be satisfied that there are grounds to suspect money laundering or terrorism, must forward a report to the National Crime Agency.
+The report will be made to the appropriate Money Laundering Reporting Officer who, should they be satisfied that there are grounds to suspect money laundering or terrorism, must forward a report to the National Crime Agency.

 What is suspicious activity?